-- (a) Patron shall fill out complaint form. - (b) Patron shall be informed of Library Bill of Rights and Freedom to Read statements. - (c) Patron shall be asked to appear before the Library Board of Trustees to resolve complaint.
+- (a) Patron shall fill out complaint form. - (b) Patron shall be informed of Library Bill of Rights and Freedom to Read statements. - (c) Patron shall be asked to appear before the Library Board of Trustees to present their complaint. - (d) The Library Board of Trustees will evaluate the complaint and report their decision to the patron.